Continuous-time quantum optimisation without the adiabatic principle: Pure State Thermal Quantum Annealing

+To illustrate PSTQA we numerically consider an example.
+The example is a single instance of MAX-CUT on a randomly generated graph with 10 qubits, with $H_p=H_{MC}$ (Eq.~\ref{eq:MCIsing}) and $H_d=H_{TF}$ (Eq.~\ref{eq:TF}).
+Each edge in the graph has been selected with probability 2/3.
+The MAX-CUT graph is shown in the inset of Fig.~\ref{fig:mc_pstqa_inst}.
+The schedule is shown in Fig.~\ref{fig:mc_sched}, where $B(0)\neq0$ and $A(t_f)\neq0$ breaking integrability and the conventional assumption in AQO.

+Fig.~\ref{fig:mc_pstqa_inst} shows $\langle H_p(t)\rangle$ for the MAX-CUT example.
+The red line shows the Schr\"odinger equation.
+The blue line shows the prediction from directly solving the PSTQA equations (i.e. Eqs.~\ref{eq:dHdqa}-\ref{eq:hp_th}).
+There is very good agreement throughout the evolution.
+Fig.~\ref{fig:mc_pstqa_sd} shows the diagonal entropy for the same evolution, according to the Schr\"odinger evolution.
+The change is relatively small, however non-zero.
+This is evidence of diabatic transitions between energy eigenstates.
+Indeed, at the end of the evolution, there is a net increase in diagonal entropy.
+The inverse temperature calculated from Eq.~\ref{eq:hdqa_th} is shown in Fig.~\ref{fig:mc_pstqa_beta}.
+Generally, the temperature is seen to be decreasing, except at around $t\approx 11$ where the system heats.

+Changing both $H_d$ and $H_p$ creates effects not previously observed in MSQWs \cite{Ban24}, such as cooling as the system progresses.

-In Sec.~\ref{sec:pstqa} it was shown for a specific MAX-CUT instance that the PSTQA equations (Eqs.~\ref{eq:dHdqa}-\ref{eq:hp_th}) hold well for that example.
-Here we consider other 10-qubit MAX-CUT instances with different annealing times.
+In Fig.~\ref{fig:hpt12}, we consider other 10-qubit MAX-CUT instances with different annealing times.
 The schedule in each case is linear with $A(0)=B(t_f)=1.3$ and $A(t_f)=B(0)=0.3$.
-First we consider a single 10-qubit example with $t_f=12$.
+First, we consider a single 10-qubit example with $t_f=12$.
 Focusing on $\langle H_p(t)\rangle$, shown in Fig.~\ref{fig:hpt12}, the red line shows the Schr\"odinger equation and the blue line the PSTQA equations.
-There is a gap between the two curves at the beginning of the evolution as the coherences in the Schr\"odinger evolution hide the thermal state.
-At the end of the evolution the PSTQA equations overestimate the performance of the evolution.
+There is a gap between the two curves at the beginning of the evolution, as the coherences in the Schr\"odinger evolution hide the thermal state.
+At the end of the evolution, the PSTQA equations overestimate the performance of the evolution.
 The inverse temperature (shown in Fig.~\ref{fig:betat12}) tells a different story to the MAX-CUT example in Sec.~\ref{sec:pstqa}.
-In this example the temperature cools for approximately half the interval before heating up again.
+In this example, the temperature cools for approximately half the interval before heating up again.
 The diagonal entropy for this example is shown in Fig.~\ref{fig:sdt12}.
-The evolution is not strictly adiabatic evidenced by the varying diagonal entropy.
+The evolution is not strictly adiabatic, evidenced by the varying diagonal entropy.